-The UHD Sustainability Garden was initiated in the fall of 2015 with support from the Center for Urban Agriculture and Sustainability, the College of Science and Technology and Facilities.
-The UHD Garden Club maintains the garden through student volunteers.
-Volunteers across academic programs and student organizations can participate in the garden work which usually occurs every Friday.
+The UHD Sustainability Garden was initiated in the fall of 2015 with support from the Center for Urban Agriculture and Sustainability, the College of Sciences and Technology and Facilities.
+The UHD Garden Club maintains both the UHD Sustainability Garden and help oversee the STB Garden Beds through student volunteers.
+Both gardens are open for educational and research activities.
+Volunteers across academic programs and student organizations can participate in the garden work that occurs at the best time for all involved.

 The UHD Sustainability Garden not only supports education and research projects, it also serves as a getaway in our otherwise urban environment, where students get a chance to connect with their food sources through hands-on experiences.
 In the past few seasons, the garden has produced plenty of tomatoes, onions, peppers, basil, dill, eggplants, okra, and beans shared by members and volunteers.
 In the future, our goal is to produces enough food that it can support the UHD food pantry.